in

 Mission Style Furniture (Designs & Characteristics)

-Living room with mission style chairs, couch, coffee table, fireplace, television stand, floating shelf, and window Rectangular forms, angles of ninety degrees, and straight lines in vertical and horizontal planes are signature elements of furniture designed in the mission style.
-The mission and artisan furniture styles have remained popular in traditional and arts & crafts design circles ever since they first came to be at the turn of the 20th century.
+Room with slat back chairs, white walls and fireplaceRectangular forms, angles of ninety degrees, and straight lines in vertical and horizontal planes are signature elements of furniture designed in the Mission style.
+This and the Artisan furniture styles have remained popular in traditional and arts & crafts design circles ever since they first came to be at the turn of the 20th century.

-The furniture known as “mission style” honors an unpretentious design with integrity in the craftsmanship and the materials used.
+The furniture known as “Mission style” honors an unpretentious design with integrity in the craftsmanship and the materials used.
 As a result of this guiding principle, it has become a well-liked option among Amish furnishings.

 The straight lines and horizontal or vertical slats or spindles are defining characteristics of the Mission style.
 The use of flat paneling and exposed tenon joinery that matches with metal loop hardware.